China's yuan slips, blue-chip stocks up for 7th day after Beijing cuts RRR | Devdiscourse

-The onshore yuan slipped 0.18% to 7.1278 per dollar at the official afternoon close at 0830 GMT, while the offshore yuan at that time had shed 0.22% to 7.1235 per dollar.
+The onshore yuan slipped 0.25% to 7.1331 per dollar as of 0701 GMT, while the offshore yuan shed 0.32% to 7.1305 per dollar.
 Traders said the People's Bank of China (PBOC) appears to have used the daily fixing to brake the yuan' s decline once again.
 It set the midpoint - at which the spot rate can trade 2% on either side - at 7.0851 per dollar, stronger than Reuters' estimate of 7.094.

-The yuan last week had its first weekly gain in three, buoyed by hopes Beijing and Washington would find a way to de-escalate tensions after trade negotiators from both sides agreed to meet in Washington in October.
+The yuan had its first weekly gain in three weeks on Friday, buoyed by hopes Beijing and Washington would find a way to de-escalate tensions after trade negotiators from both sides agreed to meet in Washington in October.
 "They (PBOC) won't let the yuan fall too much, because they know the U.S. will keep an eye on the exchange rate.
 It is likely to be steady," a trader with a foreign bank in Shanghai said.

 "All in all, we reckon that the PBoC tends to anchor the RMB trading within 7.1-7.2 range and will not allow much room for further RMB depreciation before the China-US trade talks taking place in early October," Ken Cheung, senior Asian FX strategist at Mizuho Bank, wrote in a report.
 STOCKS GAIN, LED BY TECHS

-In the A-share market, gains were extended after a robust previous week, with the blue-chip CSI300 on Monday ending at a near five-month high and posting a seventh session of gains.
-At the close, the CSI300 index was up 0.6% at 3,972.95, while the Shanghai Composite Index added 0.8% to 3,024.74.
+In the A-share market, gains were extended after a robust previous week, with the blue-chip CSI300 on Monday ending at a near five-month high and posting the seventh session of gains.
+At the close, the blue-chip CSI300 index was up 0.6% at 3,972.95, while the Shanghai Composite Index added 0.8% to 3,024.74 points.

 Most sectors gained on the day, led by tech firms, as Beijing seeks tech self-sufficiency amid sanctions by the U.S. on Chinese tech leaders, including Huawei.
 The indexes tracking major IT and telecommunications firms on the mainland closed up 3.9% and 4.9%, respectively.